 - 1. Review the student's file to determine readiness to take the exams, and ascertain the requirements, procedures, and deadlines pertaining to the examinations from the department office. - 2.
 Confer with the student concerning the exam format, content, and evaluation criteria and arrange for student to take General Field examination in accordance with the department guidelines. - 3.
 Identify, with the student, at least two other faculty members as readers for the special exam, prepare the Special Field exam questions, and consult with other faculty readers as needed. - 4.
-Submit examination questions and readers' names to the department office and inform the department office if the student will be allowed special materials or will need special equipment or provisions for the exam. - 5.
+Submit examination questions and readers' names to the Academic and Instructional Services Office and inform that office if the student will be allowed special materials or will need special equipment or provisions for the exam. - 5.
 Confer with the student after the exam concerning the student's performance.